uiceds/project-team-ads/manuscript.md

 ## 3. Predictive Modeling {.page_break_before}

 <p align="justify">
-This report aims to train, validate, and fine-tune Artificial Neural Networks (ANN), Gaussian Process Regression (GPR), and Decision Tree models on the training data for predicting concrete properties.
-The objectives are to leverage the unique strengths of each model, with ANN capturing non-linear relationships and patterns, Decision Trees providing interpretable results and feature selection, and GPR quantifying uncertainty and handling sparse data.
+This report aims to train, validate, and fine-tune Artificial Neural Networks (ANN), Gaussian Process Regression (GPR), and Random Forest models on the training data for predicting concrete properties.
+The objectives are to leverage the unique strengths of each model, with ANN capturing non-linear relationships and patterns, Random Forest providing interpretable results and feature selection, and GPR quantifying uncertainty and handling sparse data.
 By combining these models, the challenges in concrete property prediction, including non-linear relationships, variability, and limited data, can be effectively addressed.

 Additionally, this report addresses the longstanding controversy surrounding the efficacy and reliability of Machine Learning (ML) and Artificial Intelligence (AI) based models, often labeled as "black boxes" that merely identify patterns without providing meaningful insights.
 To alleviate concerns regarding overfitting and model interpretability, local explanation techniques, specifically Partial Dependence Plots (PDP) and Shapley Additive Explanations (SHAP), will be employed to decipher the relationships between individual input parameters and the model's output.
 This approach ensures model interpretability, validity, reliability, and identification of potential biases, ultimately demonstrating the efficacy of ML models in concrete property prediction.
 </p>